Asset-centric Threat Modeling for AI-based Systems: Evaluations

-At the beginning of the questionnaire, the background and expertise of the participants were targeted.
-As visible from \tablename~\ref{tab:participants}, participants from different backgrounds were selected (assessed by the highest completed academic degree).
-Notably, none of the participants indicated knowledge of cybersecurity and only two out of five participants with a Computer Science degree majored in Data Science.
-These participants were also the only ones who stated to have practical knowledge of working with AI, while the remaining considered themselves to be theoretically knowledgeable about AI system architecture.

-Next, it was investigated whether the design assumption that computer scientists are already familiar with the diagram editor \textit{diagrams.net} was justified.
-Based on statements shared on a Likert scale, all participants with a technical background considered themselves familiar with the tool.
-In a similar question on related tools such as Microsoft Threat Modeling Tool or OVVL, none of the participants expressed familiarity.
+First, the background and expertise of the participants were elicited.
+As visible from \tablename~\ref{tab:participants}, participants from different backgrounds were selected.
+None of the participants indicated cybersecurity knowledge, and only two had a Computer Science degree in Data Science.
+These participants were the only ones who stated practical knowledge of working with AI.
+The remaining participants considered themselves theoretically knowledgeable.
+Next, it was investigated whether the assumption that IT professionals are familiar with the \textit{diagrams.net} editor was justified.
+Based on statements shared on a Likert scale, all technical participants expressed familiarity.
+None of the participants expressed awareness of threat modeling tools.

-To understand the participants' perceived ability to use the tool, additional questions investigated this aspect.
-All participants felt successful in navigating the tool.
-Participant Six faced challenges during the asset identification step, acknowledging a limited understanding of AI technology from an architectural perspective.
-When rating the clarity of the task instructions, six out of seven considered them at least sufficiently clear.
-With respect to the concrete scenario and architecture provided, three participants expressed it was easy to understand, while the remaining four expressed it was sufficiently understandable.